PokemonGoMap/RocketMap/docs/extras/configuration-files.md

 ##  Default file

 The default configuration file is *config/config.ini* underneath the project home.
 However, this location can be changed by setting the environment variable POGOMAP_CONFIG or using the -cf or --config flag on the command line.
 In the event that both the environment variable and the command line argument exists, the command line value will take precedence.
+Note that all relative pathnames are relative to the current working directory (often, but not necessarily where runserver.py is located).

 ## Setting configuration key/value pairs